aldebaran/qibuild/doc/source/beginner/qitoolchain/tutorial.rst

 .. code-block:: console

-  qitoolchain create my-toolchain --name foo git@example.com:toolchains.git
+  qitoolchain create --feed-name foo my-toolchain git@example.com:toolchains.git

-Here ``--name`` is the name of the feed in the ``feeds`` directory on the git repository, without the ``.xml`` extension.
+Here ``--feed-name`` is the name of the feed in the ``feeds`` directory on the git repository, without the ``.xml`` extension.

 Then use: